Palace of the Governor of Khulbuk

 The Palace of the Governor of Khulbuk (37°46′39″N 69°33′23″E) is located in the center of village of Kurban-Shaid in the city of Vose in the Khatlon Region of Tajikistan.
 The palace was situated in the south-west part of the ancient town of Khisht-Tepa.
 Khulbuk was a center of the Huttal Region in 9th-12th centuries CE.
-The site has been proposed to be put on the World Heritage list of sites who have "outstanding universal value" to the world.
+The site has been proposed to be put on the World Heritage list of sites that have "outstanding universal value" to the world.